sachem v.3 hi-end monoblock amplifier

 To finish, a note about the name: “sachem” (pronounced sakèm) refers to the general Chief of all the American Indians.
 The word originates from the Algonquian language of a tribe that lived near Lake Michigan.
 The Indians also used the epithet “sachem” as an honour for a senior warrior who had distinguished himself with particular merits.

-Please do not hesitate to contact us if you need assistance or advice with the installation and use of our products, or if you have any general hi-fi related curiosities or questions!
-Many thanks indeed to my very dear friends and highly skilled technicians, Rino Cieri and Allen Gill.
-They have helped me more than once to solve big problems!
+Please do not hesitate to contact us if you need assistance or advice with the installation and use of our products, or if you have any general hi-fi-related curiosities or questions!
+Many thanks indeed to my very dear friends and highly skilled technicians, Rino Cieri and Allen Gill, who have helped me "more than once" to solve big problems!
 Also, thanks to Kevin Munt, who machined the cabinets to perfection.

-Please do not hesitate to contact us if you need assistance or advice with the installation and use of our products, or if you have any general hi-fi related curiosities or questions!
-Many thanks indeed to my very dear friends and highly skilled technicians, Rino Cieri and Allen Gill.
-They have helped me more than once to solve big problems!
+Please do not hesitate to contact us if you need assistance or advice with the installation and use of our products, or if you have any general hi-fi-related curiosities or questions!
+Many thanks indeed to my very dear friends and highly skilled technicians, Rino Cieri and Allen Gill, who have helped me "more than once" to solve big problems!
 Also, thanks to Kevin Munt, who machined the cabinets to perfection.

 specifications

-NOTE: the parameters marked in red, are not very common, but of paramount importance!
+NOTE: the parameters in red are paramount, but usually omitted in the specs of many amps!
 Rated continuous power (RMS) 8Ω (20Hz ~ 20kHz) > 90W

 Rated non-continuous power 2Ω > 300W